0xdeployer/pxg-profile/README.md

 Profiles can be accessed via https://pxg.wtf/:name.
 For example: [https://pxg.wtf/nftboi](https://pxg.wtf/nftboi)

 Each PXG.eth name is an NFT.
 This is how ownership is tracked.
 The resolving address of the name will always be the owner of the NFT.
-You can view existing names on OpenSea [https://opensea.io/collection/pxg-eth](https://opensea.io/collection/pxg-eth)
+You can view existing names on OpenSea [https://opensea.io/collection/pxg-eth](https://opensea.io/collection/pxg-eth) and you can register new names at [https://pxg.wtf](https://pxg.wtf).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and immediately ejected :) It uses TypeScript.

 ## Contributing

+If you'd like to contribute please fork this repo.

+We use Husky to run pre-commit hooks.
+When you commit Husky will run prettier and eslint.
+If there are errors you will need to fix them prior to committing.

+Once your changes are good to go feel free to open a pull request.

 ## Available Scripts